Last updated 28 February 2022

 1. Who are we?

-- Directly.
-We obtain personal data directly from individuals in a variety of ways, including obtaining personal data from individuals who provide us their business card, complete our online forms, subscribe to our newsletters and preference centre, register for webinars, attend meetings or events we host, visit our offices or apply for open roles.
+o Directly.
+We obtain personal data directly from individuals in a variety of ways, including obtaining personal data from individuals who provide us with their business card(s), complete our online forms, subscribe to our newsletters and preference centre, register for webinars, attend meetings or events we host, visit our offices or for recruitment purposes.
 We may also obtain personal data directly when, for example, we are establishing a business relationship, performing professional services through a contract, or through our hosted software applications.

-- Indirectly.
-We obtain personal data indirectly about individuals from a variety of sources, including recruitment services and our clients.
-We may attach personal data to our customer relationship management records to better understand and serve our business clients, subscribers and individuals, satisfy a legal obligation, or pursue our legitimate interests.
+o Indirectly.
+We obtain personal data indirectly about individuals from a variety of sources, including recruitment services and our clients:

-- Public sources -- Personal data may be obtained from public registers (such as Companies House), news articles, sanctions lists, and Internet searches.
+- Public sources -- Personal data may be obtained from public registers (such as Companies House), news articles, sanctions lists, government intelligence and crime prevention agencies and internet searches.

 - Social and professional networking sites -- If you register or login to our websites using social media (e.g., LinkedIn, Google, or Twitter) to authenticate your identity and connect your social media login information with us, we will collect information or content needed for the registration or login that you permitted your social media provider to share with us.
 That information may include your name and email address and depending on your privacy settings, additional details about you, so please review the privacy controls on the applicable service to set how much information you want shared with us.

 - Business clients -- Our business clients may engage us to perform professional services which involves sharing personal data they control as part of that engagement.
 For example, we will review payroll data as part of an audit and we often need to use personal data to provide global mobility and pension services.
-Our services may also include processing personal data under our clients’ control on our hosted software applications, which may be governed by different privacy terms and policies.
+Our services may also include processing personal data under our clients’ control on our hosted software applications, which may be governed by different privacy terms, policies and notices.